 Find tips on how to deal with diet problems such as taste changes, loss of appetite, diarrhoea, constipation and sickness (nausea).

-Information on some popular alternative therapies that some claim can help control or cure nutritional problems, or even the cancer itself.
+Information on some popular alternative therapies that claim to help control or cure nutritional problems, or even the cancer itself.

 Find out about diet problems that can happen in advanced cancer, including information on treatments available to control your symptoms.